harshitmorj/Game-Dev-Hackathon-Codega/README.md

                (ii) Akshat Kumar Gupta

 We have made a simplified version of the the beloved game.
-We have imported the p5 library and most of the functions used through various sources.
+We have imported the p5 library and most of the functions used are from various sources.

 The game we designed has a green square block as a protagonist which jumps as we give command, game will be over when the green block lands on black blocks or